fegmorte/aws-ecs-exec-command-cli/README.md

 # aws-ecs-exec-command-cli

-AWS ECS Exec command cli tool is aimed to connect to your docker instance running under ECS Fargate.
+AWS ECS Exec command cli tool is aimed to :

+- connect to your container instance running under ECS Fargate.
+- tail the log from cloudwatch logs (if you configure a logconfiguration in your task definition)

+&nbsp;

 The `aws ecs execute-command` command is quite complicated to remember and the tool give you the ability to parse and retrieve: